kubernetes-csi/csi-driver-smb/charts/README.md

 | `windows.kubelet`                                       | configure kubelet directory path on Windows agent node                                                     | `'C:\var\lib\kubelet'`                                  |

 ### Csi Proxy support on windows
+ > if you have set `windows.useHostProcessContainers` as `true`, csi-proxy is not needed by CSI driver.

 The helm can setup the host-process deamonset for the csi proxy, by setting windows.csiproxy.enabled to true.